 Shaping the Distal Femoral Bone

 Once the knee joint is entered, a special cutting tool is placed on the end of the femur.
-This special tool ensures the bone is cut while keeping the proper alignment to the leg’s original angles – even if the arthritis has made the leg bowlegged or knock-kneed.
+This special tool ensures the bone is cut while keeping the proper alignment to the leg’s original angles – even if arthritis has made the leg bowlegged or knock-kneed.
 Several pieces of diseased bone are cut away from the end of the femur so the artificial knee can be attached.

 Preparing the Tibial Bone